renatoathaydes/prechelt-phone-number-encoding/README.md

 ## Solutions in other languages

-I've found the following other solutions to Prechetl's phone number encoding so far:
+I've found the following other solutions to Prechelt's phone number encoding so far:

 * [Lua, by Andrew Yourtchenko](https://gist.github.com/ayourtch/752460)
 * [Python, by Josiah Carlson](https://gist.github.com/josiahcarlson/752208)